 I learned about computing on my ELF.
 It set me on a career in engineering, as it did for thousands of others.
-1802's were designed into all sorts of amazing things; video games, music synthesizers, Chrysler engine computers, military weapon systems, and even spacecraft such as NASA's Galileo.
+1802's were designed into all sorts of amazing things; video games, music synthesizers, Chrysler engine computers, military weapon systems, and even spacecraft such as NASA's Galileo and the Space Shuttle.
 Eat stardust, x86 PCs!